pravhub/Coding-Interviews/README.md

 # Java code files:
 lcxxxx.java ==> xxxx is the question number from leetcode.
 # Python code files:
+lcxxxx.py ==> xxxx is the question number from leetcode.
 CF_XXXX.py ==> XXXX is the question number from codeforces.